segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 | `name`               | The product name                                | String        |
 | `price`              | The product price                               | Float         |
 | `quantity`           | The quantity of products                        | Integer       |

+## Advanced device-mode settings

+You change these advanced settings by manually editing the LittledataLayer object in your Shopify theme.
+This is documented in our [Shopify tracker GitHub repository](https://github.com/littledata/shopify-tracker#segment-configuration).

+### cookiesToTrack

+Any cookie set on a landing page (e.g. a session identifier or marketing campaign name) can be sent on to Segment with an identify call.

+### CDNForAnalyticsJS

+If you have a [proxy CDN setup](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/) to load Segment's AnalyticsJS library from your own domain you can specify it here.